bfattori/js-date-fiddler/README.md

 Depending on the operation, this will modify the date.
 If the operation is `.add`, it will add the `month`, `day`, etc. to the fiddler.
 If the operation is `.set`, it sets the date.
 If the operation is `.subtract` it will subtract the components.
-If you use the `Date` argument instead, it will act as a date setter.
+If you use the `Date` argument instead, it will act as a date setter. _Note that "month" is ONE based, so January is 1 and December is 12_

 ---